 EnSym NVR tool uses information contained in GIS shapefiles to determine offset requirements for proposals to remove native vegetation, and the offset available at offsets sites.
 The tool can also identify areas that could meet offset requirements by generating a map showing locations where a specific set of species can be found, and can be used to calculate potential habitat units of gain available at proposed offset sites.

 The EnSym NVR tool can be used by consultants and proponents when planning developments.
 It generates reports that can be used to test different scenarios or proposals.
-A final Native vegetation removal report or Native Vegetation offset report must be obtained from DELWP for inclusion in any formal application to remove native vegetation or to establish an offset site.
-Contact DELWP for more information about this tool.
+A final Native vegetation removal report or Native Vegetation offset report must be obtained from DEECA for inclusion in any formal application to remove native vegetation or to establish an offset site.
+Contact DEECA for more information about this tool.

-Once proposals are finalised the GIS shapefile with site assessed condition scores must be submitted to DELWP at EnSymNVRtool.support@delwp.vic.gov.au for processing.
+Once proposals are finalised the GIS shapefile with site assessed condition scores must be submitted to DEECA at EnSymNVRtool.support@delwp.vic.gov.au for processing.
 The EnSym NVR tool can only process a GIS shapefile that complies with data standards described in the EnSym native vegetation regulation tool spatial data standards.

 EnSym native vegetation regulation tool spatial data standards (PDF, 727.1 KB)